 The main cause of extinction was overhunting by humans for food.
 The remains of moa are widespread in middens, along with specialised tools used to cut up moa carcasses and to work bones into tools.
 Moa chicks may have been killed by the introduced Polynesian dog (kuri).
 Before human arrival, upland moa were preyed on by Haast's eagle.

 DNA evidence and egg shell and bone remains found at rock shelter sites in north and central Otago suggest upland moa once nested in rock shelters throughout this region.
 Plant remains found at nest sites strongly suggests that they built the nests in late spring-early summer.
 The plant remains found show they clipped twigs 20-60 mm long and up to 4.7 mm wide from a range of locally available trees and shrubs, using their bill.
 These twigs were then used to build a nest that was a shallow bed of clipped twigs, coarse vegetation and stripped bark.
 Nesting in rock shelters suggests that they bred as solitary pairs, rather than in colonies.
 One or two dark olive to pale green eggs were laid per breeding season.
-The relatively large eggs in comparison with body size suggest a long incubation period, probably more than two months.
+The relatively large eggs (likely to have been about 162 x 111 mm) in comparison with body size suggest a long incubation period, probably more than two months.
 The male is thought to have incubated the eggs, as they do in most other ratites.
 Chicks were probably able to forage for their own food soon after hatching.

 Behaviour and ecology